 The midsole is made out of injection-molded EVA and offers shock absorption and support, while the footbed is made out of EVA foam.
 The collar of the shoe is made from dual-density foam which prevents irritation in the ankle area and also protects the wearer from the posterior heel spurs.

 The shoe also consists of a padded tongue, while the leather upper is flexible to allow for comfortable walking under all conditions.
 The best part about the shoe is that it comes in a variety of shapes and sizes.
-This a value for money products, providing a comfortable and pain-free experience for the wearer.
+It provides a comfortable and pain-free experience for the wearer.

 5. Brooks Ghost 10